Python software for USB Wireless Weather Stations.

-- Documentation is available in the following languages (non-English versions may not be complete or up to date):
+- Documentation is available in the following languages (the non-English versions are not complete or up to date):

 I have written this software to meet my needs, but have tried to make it adaptable to other people’s requirements.
 You may want to edit some or all of the modules, or write some new ones, to get it to do exactly what you want.
 One of the reasons for using Python is that it makes such alterations so easy.
 Don’t be afraid, just jump in and have a go.

-The software you’ll need to run pywws depends on what you plan to do with it.
-You’ll need Python 2.5 or later – Python 3 is partially supported, some functionality depends on libraries that have not yet been ported to Python 3.
+The software needed to run pywws depends on what you plan to do with it.
+You’ll need some of the following.

 Installing and upgrading pywws¶

 If you have questions not answered in the documentation, please join the pywws Google mailing list / discussion group and ask there.
 Note that your first message to the group will not appear immediately – new posters have to be approved by a moderator, to prevent spam messages.